ultimate271/notes/rowling/Harry/harry01.10.summary.md

 Harry meet's Oliver Wood in the Quiditch field to practice with the new broom.
 Wood teaches Harry the rules of Quidditch.

+# Incident with the Troll in the womens restroom
 Two months go by.
 One day in Charms, they learn how to make something levitate, and Hermione shows up Ron, who then rebuffs her.
 It's rumored that Hermione was crying in the girls room, perhaps because of Ron's comments.